 At a glance:

-Purpose: To successfully administer meds and produce as many eggs as possible
+- Purpose: To successfully administer meds and produce as many eggs as possible

-Time: 10-12 days
+- Time: 10-12 days

-So much build up, all for this!
+There's been so much build up, and it's all for this!

+Why?
 We want to make sure that the lining of your uterus is thin, that your hormone levels are appropriately low, and that there aren’t any sneaky follicles or cysts growing on your ovaries.
 If all looks good, we will instruct you to start your injections.
-If something is going on that we were not hoping for, then you will be given an updated plan.
+If something is going on that we were not hoping for, you will be given an updated plan.

 5. IVF Continues: Egg Retrieval